GARPENHOLM Still Video Digitization

 Convert VF-50 disks to digital files

 Send your Video Floppy Disks to GARPENHOLM and receive modern digital image files.
-We handle PAL, NTSC, PAL-B/G and SECAM sources.
+We handle PAL, NTSC and SECAM related sources.

-We digitize your images using professional playback and capture equipment, then deliver the processed files online or on USB storage.
+We digitize your images with professional playback and capture equipment, then deliver the processed files online or on USB storage.

-The conversion workflow uses professional Still Video playback, time-base correction, scaling and capture equipment.
+The workflow uses specialist readers, time-base correction, scaling and clean capture stages for the best practical recovery.

 Preserve images from VF-50 and Still Video Floppy Disks

-The pictures on these disks are not stored as modern digital image files.
+The pictures on these disks are not stored as modern image files.
 They are analog video frames or fields and must be played back, stabilized, captured and processed with suitable video equipment.
-Our workflow is designed for PAL, NTSC and SECAM sources and for customers who want a practical way to preserve old images before the media and playback equipment become harder to use.
+Our workflow is designed for customers who want a practical way to preserve old images before the media and playback equipment become harder to use.

-A Still Video Disk conversion is an analog video process, not a normal file copy.
+A Still Video Disk conversion is an analog video process

 1. Playback and signal handling